 Animal Feed & Ingredients - GMP+ FSA, FAMI-QS and FSSC 22000

-Animal feed and feed ingredients impact the safety of the end product.
-GMP+ FSA is applicable to feed production, transportation and trade, FSSC 22000 to single ingredients and compound feed and premix manufacturing and FAMI-QS to specialty feed ingredients and mixtures.
+Animal feed and feed ingredients may impact the safety of the feed and food end products.
+The GMP+ Feed Certification Scheme (GMP+ FSA) is applicable to feed production, transport, affreightment, storage, laboratory analyses and trade.
+FSSC 22000 is applicable to single ingredients and compound feed and premix manufacturing.
+FAMI-QS is applicable to manufacturing and trade of specialty feed ingredients and mixtures.
 They are all developed to guarantee safe impact of feed on the end products.

-- Integrates the manufacturing and distribution of feed additives, premixtures, and complete feeds in a global food chain
+- Integrates the manufacturing and distribution of feed materials, feed additives, premixtures, and compound feeds in a global food chain

 - Integrates HACCP (Hazard Analysis & Critical Control Points) principles